Commonwealth Games 2022: How to Tune Into All the Major Events From Australia

 The Commonwealth Games began in 1930 and have occurred 21 times since.

-Since 1950 they have been held at intervals of 4 years, with the most recent games being held in 2018.
+Since 1950 they have been held at intervals of four years, with the most recent games being held in 2018.

 When are the Commonwealth Games?

-The Birmingham Commonwealth Games will be held between July 28 and August 8, 2022.
+The Birmingham Commonwealth Games are being held from July 28 to August 8, 2022.

 The Opening Ceremony took place in the early hours of July 29 for Aussies but if you want to watch a replay of the festivities you can do so over on 7plus.